UCSD-ECEMAE-148/Markdown-Instructions/60-OpenCV CUDA Accelerated/60doc.md

 > #ModuleNotFoundError: No module named \'cv2\'

-\# If you don't see the version of the OpenCV that you built listed, it is because you forgot to delete the previous

-\# OpenCV version that was installed, go back to this document "Removing old version of OpenCV" and then

-\# build and install OpenCV again.
+\# If you don't see the version of the OpenCV that you built listed, it might be because you forgot to delete the previous OpenCV version that was installed, go back to this document "Removing old version of OpenCV" and then build and install OpenCV again.
+If OpenCV shows up in jtop then disregard this, there is some other issue preventing it from showing up.

 \# What version of python3 do you have?